 Thus, hardware level redundancy is present by default.

-Things can still go wrong if a catastrophic event takes place, and that’s where the multiple Availability zones, and Regions come to your rescue.
-You can choose to build a highly available infrastructure by replicating your data in almost realtime to a different physical datacenter of AWS.
-These datacenters are completely isolated from each other.
-Switchover from one zone to another, or one region to another can be automated.
+Things can still go wrong if a catastrophic event takes place, and that’s where the multiple Availability Zones, and Regions come to your rescue.
+You can choose to build a highly available infrastructure by replicating your data in almost real-time to a different physical datacenter of AWS.
+These data centers are completely isolated from each other.
+A switchover from one zone to another or one region to another can be automated.

 What you now get is a disaster recovery solution, at a fraction of cost compared to what you would have to do otherwise.

 These core 5 issues is what have been the cloud security pain points that most decision makers cite to me.
 I have only lightly touched upon them for the sake of keeping this article short.

 Most other issues that remain are unrelated to cloud security, but more inclined towards performance, compatibility, and skill sets required to manage it.
 That will be covered in one of my next articles on the subject.